lifewinning/networks.land/reference/tlds/index.md

 ### Why do we need domain names?

 - Devices connected to a network using TCP/IP all have an **IP address**, a unique numerical ID.
 Numerical labels are great for letting computers talk to computers, but try to imagine having to remember something like 170.149.159.130 every time you wanted to visit a website.
-- DNS allows us to translate computer IP addresses to human readable urls, mapping those IPs to domain names.
+- The Domain Name System (DNS) protocol allows us to translate computer IP addresses to human readable urls, mapping those IPs to domain names.
 - When the Internet was small, the network (which is to say, probably a graduate student working on the network) maintained a plain text file called HOSTS.txt which was the master list of the mappings of hosts to IP addresses.
 As the network scaled, this approach became impractical.
 The DNS protocol was created to deal with this problem.
 - Paul Mockapetris designed the Domain Name System at the University of California, Irvine in 1983, and wrote the first implementation at the request of [Jon Postel](http://www.wired.com/2012/10/joe-postel/).
 The Internet Engineering Task Force published the original specifications in RFC 882 and RFC 883 in November 1983, which have remained the standard for naming Internet hosts.

-### How does it work?
+### How does DNS work?

 - The mappings of domain names to IP addresses are stored in a distributed network of servers.
 DNS is stored in a reverse tree like heirarchal structure.
 - Since that last sentence meant literally nothing, here is an analogy: imagine you're looking for a book in the library.
 If you told the librarian the authors name, they will most likely first look up the last name and then try and then sort for the first name.
 DNS works similarly but instead of one librarian imagine you had a network of librarians all focusing on specific sub sections of the titles.
 - Did that help?
 Not really?
 OK.
 Let's try something more like a "real world" example.
 - Like example.com.
 When you try to connect to example.com, the first thing your computer does is talk to the DNS servers (a computer that sort of acts as a domain-to-IP directory) to ask it what the IP address for example.com is.
 When the DNS server sees this request, it tries to resolve the request from right to left.
 - This means it will look up see which servers it knows that have information on **.com** domain names and pass the request on to those servers, which will then look up or send along the request for the **example** part of example.com.
+- For a super-thorough and fun overview of this in greater detail, check out [this guide from DNSimple](https://howdns.works/).

 ### Who Is Responsible For DNS?